 Bring a backpack with a small blanket (for sitting on during projects and nature watching), a water bottle (hydration is very important), a sweatshirt or long sleeve shirt, and a small snack if you want (patience is important when in nature and it’s hard to be patient when you’re cold or have a hungry stomach).

 HOW TO REGISTER: Log onto www.ballstonarearec.org and click on the ‘Register/Log in’ link to be taken to our registration site.
 If you have already created an online account, you will be able to access the information used from your last registration.
 If any of your personal information has changed, please update it.
-If prior to this, you have not registered online for a BA/RC program, you will need to create an account and register.
-Registration will be open in February.
+If prior to this, you have not registered online for a BA/RC program, you will need to create an account and register. .
+Regular online registration will run from 3/6/21- 4/3/21.
 Please email the registrar, Cheryl Kelly, at firstname.lastname@example.org if you need help registering.

 * We will be following all state COVID 19 guidelines for recreation programs, which may include restrictions on groups size, equipment usage & spacing.
 These guidelines will be provided prior to the start of the program.